zerostaticthemes/jekyll-serif-theme/docs/client_meetings.md

 ----
 #### September 27th, 2022
-+ Meeting has not taken place yet.
++ Meeting has not yet occured yet.